JustalK/SHORTENER/README.md

          └── shortener-api-e2e            # The tests for the express backend (jest) └── shortener-e2e                # The tests for the react frontend (cypress) ├── env                               # Environment file
-    ├── nginx                             # Contains the configuration for reverse proxy ├── node_modules                      # Contains all the dependencies of the two projects (monorepository) ├── .dockerignore                     # The file to ignore for docker
+    ├── scenarios                         # The scenario for the load testing ├── seeding                           # Seed the database for the test ├── nginx                             # Contains the configuration for reverse proxy ├── node_modules                      # Contains all the dependencies of the two projects (monorepository) ├── .dockerignore                     # The file to ignore for docker